 2005 wasn't quite the success that 2004 was.
 A highlight was hosting the first match in the DHL NZ Lions Series at Rotorua on June 4th.
 The Bay came back from a 17-0 deficit to go in at halftime level.
 The lack of games prior to this match however took it's toll, with the Lions going on to win 34-20- a valiant effort and a sign to the Lions that NZ teams were not prepared to lie down and take it.
 The Bay had another crack at the Ranfurly Shield against Canterbury in Christchurch on August 20th but could not pull off the upset.
 Plane loads of supporters enjoyed a great time in Christchurch however!
 The rest of the 2005 Air NZ NPC was an up and down affair resulting in wins over Taranaki, Waikato and Northland- and some close run losses to Southland and Wellington and a final position of 8th on the table.
 Kevin Senio made the All Blacks, and Ben Castle and Bernie Upton were both included in the Junior All Blacks tour of Australia.
 The year also saw the farewells of Kevin Senio (Canterbury),Wayne Ormond (to Japan), Adrain Cashmore (to Wales). and the departure of veteran Paul Tupai heading overseas after 115 games for the province- likely the last Centurion we will see for some time

 Like the 2002 season, 2013 was a roller coaster ride for the Steamers, as they battled to retain their top 7 ITM Cup Premiership status and dropped to the Championship division in 2014.
 2014 season saw the Steamers rebuild with their young team.
-Moving forward the in 2015 the Steamers aim to regain momentum in the Championship division with coach Clayton McMillan at the helm.
+For the past two seasons under coach Clayton McMillan the Steamers have progressed to the Championship Semi-Final.

 Click here to download the Bay of Plenty Rugby Union Constitution